Getting Started#

 RLlib: Industry-Grade Reinforcement Learning

-RLlib is an industry-grade library for reinforcement learning (RL) built on top of Ray.
+RLlib is a reinforcement learning (RL) library that offers high performance implementations of popular RL algorithms and supports various training environments.
 RLlib offers high scalability and unified APIs for a variety of industry- and research applications.

 Note